Get insider access

 3. Best Sounding Cheap Wireless Earbuds

-If you're looking for the cheapest buds possible with a neutral sound, consider the Skullcandy Dime 3 True Wireless.
-While most previous picks are bassy and boomy, these buds have a flatter, more neutral sound.
-They have pleasant warmth, and vocals and instruments sound balanced and detailed.
-While sibilants like cymbals are a little piercing, these headphones have a couple of onboard EQ presets to help you find the best sound.
+If sound quality is at the top of your priorities, then the best cheap wireless earbuds are the Skullcandy Dime 3 True Wireless.
+While our previous picks are bassy and boomy, these buds have a flatter, more neutral sound profile.
+They have pleasant warmth, with vocals and instruments that sound balanced and detailed.
+Sibilants and cymbals sound a little piercing, but these buds have a couple of onboard EQ presets to help you find the best sound.

-These buds have a well-built design and last over eight hours continuously.
-Their carrying case supplies two extra charges if you need it.
-They also support multi-device pairing, so you can stay connected to your PC and smartphone simultaneously.
-They have a deep in-ear fit, so if that's a deal-breaker, consider the Sony WI-C310 Wireless instead.
+They're well-built and have more than eight hours of continuous battery life, and their carrying case supplies two extra charges if you need them.
+They also support multi-device pairing, so you can stay connected to your PC and smartphone at the same time.
+However, they have a deep in-ear fit, so if that's a deal-breaker, consider the Sony WI-C310 Wireless instead.
 They have a smaller bud design, and their neck cable allows you to wear them on your person when not in use.
-However, they don't feel as well-built.
+However, they aren't as well-built.

 See our review